imajedi4ever/phonebook/README.md

 The phonebook contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

+It was created by cloning the angular-seed project from [https://github.com/angular/angular-seed](https://github.com/angular/angular-seed)

 ### Prerequisites